makrai/notes/zhang20-winoWhy-acl.md

      Spatial, Causal, Functional, and Affective)
      * In the latest version of ConceptNet (Speer+ 2017), more relations (e.g., ‘RelatedTo’) from other resources are merged into ConceptNet
-* As they are relatively vague, we still follow the definition in ConceptNet 1.0 for the commonsense knowledge categorization
+* As the 2017 relations are relatively vague, we still follow the definition in ConceptNet 1.0 for the categorization
-  * some overlaps between semantic primitives and categories in ConceptNet (e.g., ‘Agents’ and ‘Functional’ both describe certain properties of some objects), we
+  * some overlaps between semantic primitives and categories in ConceptNet (e.g., ‘Agents’ and ‘Functional’ both describe certain properties of some objects)
-  * first adopt all the commonly observed primitives in (Jackendoff, 1990) as the base knowledge types and
+  * we first adopt all the commonly observed primitives in (Jackendoff, 1990) as the base knowledge types and
   * then modify them based on the definition of categories from ConceptNet
   * For example, three primitives (activity, state, and event) and Events from ConceptNet can all be covered by the definition of Eventuality (Mourelatos, 1978).
 For the simplicity of the categorization and the quality of the annotation, we merge them
-  * we remove ‘K-lines’ because it contains relations like ‘ConceptuallyRelatedTo’, which is relatively vague and difficult to be distinguished from other categories
+  * we remove ‘K-lines’ because it
+    * contains relations like ‘ConceptuallyRelatedTo’, which is relatively vague and difficult to be distinguished from other categories
   * we remove ‘Causal’
     because we found out that annotators had difficulty understanding
     * tended to annotate all reasons as ‘Causal’